MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-unpackplugin.md

 **Notes**

 The plugin's output schema depends on the data values, making it as "unpredictable" as the data itself.
-Therefore, multiple executions of the plugin with different data input may produce different output schema.
+As such, multiple executions of the plugin using different data input may produce different output schema.

-The input data to the plugin must be such, that the output schema comply with all the rules for a tabular schema.
+The input data to the plugin must be such, that the output schema follows all the rules for a tabular schema.
 In particular:

 1. An output column name cannot be the same as an existing column in the tabular